zcoding/spa-router/README.md

 ## Basic Uasge with Vue.js

-You can see the demo's source files in the `demo-vuejs` folder.
+You can see the demo's source files in the `vue-router` folder.

-In the project's root directory, run `npm run vuejs` to start the demo, and then open `http://localhost:9999`.
+In the project's root directory, run `npm run vue` to start the demo, and then open `http://localhost:9999`.

 This demo use [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and support livereload.
 Try to change the demo's source and learn more usage about spa-router.